Krockwell/rpi_beers/README.md

 TODO:
-Interface for server
-Setup a script to startup server
-Move python to Daemon
+Move python to Daemon for updating temperature
-Authentication

-Add relays to handle temperature control